vrurg/raku-JSON-Class/README.md

 ]
 ```

-One wouldn't be able to tell what classes each item represents.
-The only way for us to tell is to guess.
-When we see:
+One wouldn't be able to tell what classes each JSON object represents.
+The only way for us to distinguish is to guess.
+Say, we have:

 ``` raku
 class Foo {